What are the Signs That it’s Time for a Career Change?

 Being happy at work isn’t something that you can reach out and grab with both hands.
 It is the by-product of the other elements; feeling like you’re making an impact, growing, being challenged, joining your colleagues climbing up the success ladder, building new connections, etc.

 General unhappiness is the main sign that some or all elements of your job are out of balance with your values and your true self.
-Have a think about what it is that keeps you from happiness in your current role.
-Can you fix it?
+A great way to pin this down is by doing a Wheel Of life.

 The Bottom Line

-You don’t have to have ticked off all 11 (in fact, we hope you haven’t!).
+You don’t have to have ticked off all 11 signs that it’s time for a career change (in fact, we hope you haven’t!).
 The bottom line is, if you’re asking yourself if it’s time to make a change, then it probably is.